 In addition, both species lay their eggs on water lettuce, an aggressive invasive species in its own right that’s often found floating in canals and drainage ponds.
 They also like to breed close to civilization.

 The invaders have different appetites

-A. squamipennis predominantly feeds on birds, and is able to spread West Nile, Eastern equine encephalitis, and bird malarias, similar to one that had a tremendously negative impact on Hawaii’s native bird populations.
+A. squamipennis predominantly feeds on birds and is able to spread West Nile, Eastern equine encephalitis, and bird malaria, similar to one that had a tremendously negative impact on Hawaii’s native bird populations.

 As of today, Florida’s native bird populations are already struggling for a host of reasons.
 While bird-specific parasites are already present in the state, the concern is that this new mosquito can be an added difficulty since it feeds almost entirely on birds.

 With enough birds infected, the viruses have a greater chance of being passed along to humans and other mammals.

 Deep in the Everglades, Florida’s native culex mosquitos have had a pretty quiet life.
 While able to spread Everglades virus, the mosquitos are quite happy in their world away from people.
 As a result, the virus is essentially a non-issue.